Healing with Horses

 Intake Assessment

-Every child starts with an intake assessment where our program director learns from guardians about the child’s history, strengths, interests and challenges.
+Every child starts with an intake assessment where our program director learns from parents/guardians about the child’s history, strengths, interests and challenges.

 The purpose of this assessment is to ensure each applicant is appropriate for our program and that goals and strategies for success are identified early on.
 Only upon completion of this assessment will the program director determine if an applicant is eligible to begin our program.